Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 \section{Culler-Shalen theory, group acting on trees and incompressible surfaces}

-In this section we partially describe the so-called Culler-Shalen theory.
-In seminal articles \cite{CS83, CS84}, Marc Culler and Peter Shalen managed to use both tree-theoretical techniques introduced by Hyman Bass and Jean-Pierre Serre in \cite{Ser77} and character varieties to study the topology of 3-manifolds.
-In Subsections 1,2,3 we describe the Bass-Serre tree together with its natural $\Sldeux$ action, in Subsection 4 we explain how to use this theory in the context of character varieties.
+In this section we summarize a part of the Culler--Shalen theory, references include \cite{Sha02, Til03}.
+In their seminal articles \cite{CS83, CS84}, Marc Culler and Peter Shalen managed to use both tree-theoretical techniques introduced by Hyman Bass and Jean-Pierre Serre in \cite{Ser77} and character varieties to study the topology of 3-manifolds.
+In Subsections \ref{subs:Tree}, \ref{ends}, \ref{subs:stabilizers} we describe the Bass-Serre tree together with its natural $\Sldeux$ action, in Subsection \ref{valu} we recall some basic theory of algebraic curves and valuations.
+Finally in Subsection \ref{subs:Splitting} we prove some technical lemmas using Culler-Shalen theory. \medbreak